 make kind-extensions-up

-This command sets up a new KinD cluster named gardener-local and stores the kubeconfig in the ./example/gardener-local/kind/extensions/kubeconfig file.
+This command sets up a new KinD cluster named gardener-extensions and stores the kubeconfig in the ./example/gardener-local/kind/extensions/kubeconfig file.

 It might be helpful to copy this file to $HOME/.kube/config, since you will need to target this KinD cluster multiple times.
 Alternatively, make sure to set your KUBECONFIG environment variable to ./example/gardener-local/kind/extensions/kubeconfig for all future steps via export KUBECONFIG=$PWD/example/gardener-local/kind/extensions/kubeconfig.